 Part-time fees are one half of the standard full-time programme fees.
 If the full-time programme fee increases in the second year, then you will be required to pay one half of the increased fee.

 School of Business and Management, Queen Mary University of London invites applications to be put forward for PhD Studentships, commencing September 2017.
 We welcome applications in the following subject areas: Accounting, Finance, Marketing, Employment Relations, Equality and Diversity, Human Resource Management, Management & Organization Studies, Public Management, Supply Chain Management, Strategic Management, Monetary and Macroeconomics, Labour Economics, Public Economics, Information Management, International Business and Leadership.
-The closing date for applications is 31st January 2017, 17.00 GMT.
+The closing date for applications was on 31st January 2017.
+Further opportunities will be announced here.
 [Learn more]

 Since 2007, Queen Mary University of London and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
 The School of Business and Management is delighted to be able to offer CSC scholarships for entry in September 2017.
-The closing date for applications is 31st January 2017, 17.00 GMT.
+The closing date for applications was on 31st January 2017.
+Further opportunities will be announced here.
 [Learn more]

 Queen Mary University of London is a partner institution in one of the largest Economic and Social Research Council (ESRC) Doctoral Training Partnerships in the country.
 The new London Interdisciplinary Social Science (LISS) partnership, with King’s College London and Imperial College, will provide over 50 funded ESRC studentships a year across a range of interdisciplinary areas.
 The Partnership will develop a research community across the social sciences and at the interface between social science disciplines and health and medicine, the natural and physical sciences, engineering and the arts & humanities.
 Students will have access to a range of training and development opportunities across the three institutions.
-The closing date for applications is 31st January 2017, 17:00 GMT.
+The closing date for applications was on 31st January 2017.
+Further opportunities will be announced here.
 [Learn more]

 QMUL Principal's Postgraduate Research Studentships which are available to Home, EU, and International students wishing to undertake research in any area of the Humanities and Social Sciences, Science and Engineering.
 There is no separate application process for these awards.
 Applications must be received by 31 January 2017